 That doesn’t mean that I think that they are funny.

-A comedian gets paid to tell a story and save the punchline for the end.
+A comedian tells a story and saves the punchline for the end.

 It works with a joke but it’s painful in a presentation.